KaiErikNiermann/docker-nginx-basic/README.md

-# Docker/Nginx/DigitalOcean web-server
+# Docker/Nginx/DigitalOcean web server

+## Why

+While there are likely more straightforward approaches when it comes to manually setting up some hosting configuration this was personally a nice exploration into some of the more low-level aspects of hosting and deployment and I hope it helps anyone else aswell.

-## basic idea and technologies
+## Basic idea and Technologies

 This is a basic example of a simple server making use of various technologies such as: